Jennifer Lopez Suffered An Awkward Wardrobe Malfunction While Dancing In A High-Slit Dress

 Jennifer – who recently showed off her amazing abs on Instagram – hasn’t exactly been shy about her love for the shaping underwear in the past and has been spotted accidentally showing off the undergarment on a few occasions.

-Radar Online even reported back in 2012 that JLo once accidentally flashed her spanx through a sheer catsuit while performing.
+Radar Online even reported back in 2012 that JLo once accidentally flashed her Spanx through a sheer catsuit while performing.

 But with or without a little help from the shaping undergarment, there’s certainly no doubting that Lopez has a pretty incredible body.